 An inexpensive Internet ad is a good idea with potential National exposure.
 What site will you choose?
 A quick look

-around reveals that RV advertising is horribly fractionalized.
-If you wanted to sell an RV no problem as there are
+around reveals that RV advertising is fractionalized.
+If you wanted to sell an RV,

 several sites with major inventory, but you want to sell RV real estate!
 You quickly find a few lots offered here, a sale

-that’s really a rental there, and everywhere you look, only a hand full (or less) of RV properties at each site.
+that’s really a rental there, and most places you look, a hand full of RV properties.
 Worse,

 Talk about hit or miss.....